Groestlcoin/lightning/doc/lightningd-config.5.md

-  If the argument begins with 'autotor:' then it is followed by the IPv4 or IPv6 address of the Tor control port (default port 9051), and this will be used to configure a Tor hidden service for port 9735 in case of mainnet (bitcoin) network whereas other networks (testnet, signet, regtest) will set the same default ports they use for non-Tor addresses (see above).
+  If the argument begins with 'autotor:' then it is followed by the IPv4 or IPv6 address of the Tor control port (default port 9051), and this will be used to configure a Tor hidden service for port 9735 in case of mainnet (groestlcoin) network whereas other networks (testnet, signet, regtest) will set the same default ports they use for non-Tor addresses (see above).
 The Tor hidden service will be configured to point to the